Leanna Willoughby's EDM310 Blog

 6. Don't Teach Tech - Use It

-7. Additional Thought About Lessons I learned a valuable amount of information about Project based learning.
+I learned a valuable amount of information about Project based learning.
 With Project based learning the kids in the classroom need to be consistently evolve more.
 I thought this was pretty interesting about what Anthony said about Projects are for the end of a lesson so it can show what the kids have learned that day.
 The goal for giving a project at the end of a lesson is "Its not only the mean that the students achieved something, It means to get them to learn something Authentic Audience- the kids are rewarded for what they have done."

 One thing that is a given when teaching is give something that the kids show interest in, do something that is relevant to the kids lives.
 An example of a project based learning that Anthony talked about is the kids wrote letters to Congressman Joe Bonner which involves writing, reading and social studies standards.
 The kids send the letters and they do get responses from the congressman but